aparrett/WeatherForecast/README.md

 # WeatherForecast

 This is a simple application that allows you to view the weather forecast for multiple cities to compare them.
-When you search for a city, you will see a map of the city along with relative and average temperatures, pressures, and humidities.
+When you search for a city, you will see the relative and average temperatures, pressures, and humidities.
 The app currently only works with US cities.
 You can view WeatherForecast at [https://ap-react-weather.herokuapp.com/](https://ap-react-weather.herokuapp.com/).

 This sample weather application is the 3rd application you build in the [Modern React with Redux](https://www.udemy.com/react-redux/) course taught by Stephen Grider.